How can I copy all objects from one Amazon S3 bucket to another bucket?

 4. Verify that the objects are copied.

-5. Update existing API calls to the new bucket name.
+5. Update existing API calls to the target bucket name.

 Create a new S3 bucket